dec1costello/Golf/TOUR_Championship_2011/README.md

 ### [SG per Drive](https://nbviewer.org/github/dec1costello/Golf/blob/main/TOUR_Championship_2011/DGvsCG.ipynb)

 In Part 4, I explore the distribution of Strokes Gained vs Driving Distance Gained (DG) and Driving Accuracy Gained (AG) for each drive of the Championship.
+Both DG and SG are normalized per hole.
 Happy to say my analysis aligns with [Data Golf's Course Fit Tool](https://datagolf.com/course-fit-tool), in that AG appears to be an important facor for preforming at East Lake Golf Club.
-NOTE I adjusted all drived per hole before totalling the DG

 #### Main Insights